robrich/aspire-accelerator-workshop/2-greenfield/README.md

 Aspire Dashboard
 ----------------

-TODO: teach them how to use the Aspire dashboard !!!
+HACK: teach them how to use the Aspire dashboard !!!

+- each project's console is now in the Aspire dashboard